-Congrats again on your offer of acceptance to the D.O. class of 2019 at DMU!
+Congrats on your offer of acceptance to the D.O. class of 2021 at DMU!
 We’re excited to have you join us in August!
 Because we know this process can be overwhelming, we’ve put together a quick guide to help you know when and what to expect until orientation.

-As a follow to your official acceptance email, you were sent a Conditions of Enrollment Agreement via email.
-The requirements laid out on this document are truly the conditions of your enrollment and must be completed by the due dates listed.
+As a follow-up to your official acceptance email, you were sent an Outstanding Requirements form via email.
+The items laid out on this document are truly the requirements of your enrollment and must be completed by the due dates listed.
 Please read this document very carefully and return a signed copy to the admissions office by the deadline listed.
 As you are responsible for completing the tasks as outlined, you’ll want to keep a copy of this for yourself.

-*If you have outstanding prerequisite coursework to be completed (such as 3 semester hours of biochemistry), you must have a plan in place to complete this prior to matriculation.
-Contact the admission office immediately if you foresee difficulty in completing all conditions by matriculation.
+*If you have outstanding prerequisite, such as 3 semester hours of biochemistry, you must have a plan in place to complete this prior to the deadlines indicated.
+Please contact the admissions office immediately if you foresee difficulty in completing all requirements by the deadlines indicated.

 The deposit to reserve your seat is $1,000.
 Depending on when you are accepted, this non-refundable deposit is broken into two payments of $500, with the final payment being due on May 1.
-Your personalized due dates are outlined on the Conditions of Enrollment Agreement.
+Your personalized due dates are outlined on the Outstanding Requirements form.
 The seat deposit not only secures your seat in the class, but also opens your account at DMU and is credited towards your tuition.
+Failure to pay your seat deposit by the deadline will result in immediate forfeiture of your seat in the class.
 Submit your deposit today at: https://www.dmu.edu/form/seat-deposit/.

 Those accepted prior to November 15 will have until December 14 to submit their initial $500 deposit.